aztecrex/data-driven-gql/README.md

 ```
 The distinct journal entry types `SalesJournalEntry` and `DiscountsJournalEntry`
-are generated at runtime from the ids of the `Sales` nd `Discounts` journal
+are generated at runtime from the ids of the `Sales` and `Discounts` journal
 objects.
 Notice they have different fields based on the `schema` field of each
 journal object in the database.